Alternative Pain Therapies Could Help Quell Opioid Crisis, but Barriers Remain

-Experts discussed possible strategies to the opioid crisis.
-L-R: Moderator Lev Facher, Washington correspondent, STAT; Dr. Nora Volkow director, National Institute on Drug Abuse; Dr. Keri Donaldson, medical director and CEO, Prescient Medicine; Mark S. Rosenberg, chairman, emergency medicine St. Joseph’s Healthcare System; Holly Boisen, registered nurse and systems project manager, quality and efficiency, Gunderson Health System.
+Experts discussed possible strategies for the opioid crisis.
+L-R: Moderator Lev Facher, Washington correspondent, STAT; Dr. Nora Volkow Director, National Institute on Drug Abuse; Dr. Keri Donaldson, medical director, and CEO, Prescient Medicine; Mark S. Rosenberg, chairman, emergency medicine St. Joseph's Healthcare System; Holly Boisen, registered nurse, and systems project manager, quality and efficiency, Gunderson Health System.

 Innovative Approaches Needed to Attack Opioid Crisis

 "What I find is change is difficult, and some people have long-standing biases and for one reason for another choose not to change their opinion or research that opinion to see if things have modified," Overland says, adding that partnerships between doctors of chiropractic and physicians have strengthened over the years, citing the fact that hundreds of chiropractors are now on staff at Department of Veterans Affairs facilities.